-Within Cardiology, our waiting times for appointments have not increased significantly as a result of the Covid-19 pandemic, however the unpredictability of Covid-19 and its effects on the hospital does mean that we occasionally need to cancel appointments last minute.
+Within Cardiology, our waiting times for procedures has not increased significantly as a result of the Covid-19 pandemic, however the unpredictability of Covid-19 and its effects on the hospital does mean that we occasionally need to cancel procedures at the last minute.
 Whilst we appreciate this may be frustrating, please be assured cancellations are always a last resort and we will try our best to avoid these where possible.